Pegi1727/MIGM-Multilingual-Inhibition-L5-Acquisition-Inhibitory-Paradox/README.md

 ## Contact

 For questions about the repository, coding framework, or theoretical model, please use the GitHub repository issue tracker or add the preferred contact information here.
+Pegah.merrikhiii@gmail.com deniz.qizi@gmail.com
++905369574614 whatsapp